-An additional SMPS (TSI3938) was placed behind a catalytic stripper to measure the non-volatile particles in the size range 6 - 110 nm, in 1 minute time resolution.
-The catalytic stripper (CS015, Catalytic Instruments GmbH) has an operating gas temperature of 350°C which evaporates the volatile particles allowing the fraction of non-volatile particles to be measured by the SMPS.
-The design of the instrument used is based on a design widely used in emissions measurements in the automotive industry, where strict requirements exist for volatile removal to report solid particle numbers.
-This instrument can remove more than 99.9% of 30 nm tetracontane particles at inlet mass concentrations up to 1 mg/m3 (Andersson et al., 2007).
-While such extreme exhaust conditions - characterized by very low volatile material and high particle concentrations - are not observed in Payerne, the volatile removal efficiency is expected to be even higher for the data we report.
+An additional SMPS (TSI3938) was placed behind a catalytic stripper to measure the non-volatile particles in the size range 3 - 110 nm, in 1 minute time resolution.
+The catalytic stripper (CS015, Catalytic Instruments GmbH) has an operating gas temperature of 350°C which evaporates the volatile particles allowing the non-volatile fraction to be measured by the SMPS.
 The catalytic stripper was combined with an automated switching system that alternated, automatically, between total and non-volatile particles measurements every 5 minutes.
 Non-volatile size-distribution data were available between 19 December 2020 and 03 March 2021.
 Please refer to table S1 for data availability.

-2.2.5 Equivalent black carbon
+155 2.2.5 Equivalent black carbon